-- Possession states3): These disorders are seen in many indigenous cultures around the world and involve the belief that an individual is possessed by a spirit or deity. - Ataques de nervios4): This disorder is found in some Latin American cultures and is characterized by sudden outbursts of emotional distress, including crying, screaming, and trembling. - Ghost sickness5): This disorder is found in some Native American cultures and is characterized by a belief that an individual is being haunted by a spirit. - Taijin kyofusho6): This disorder is found in Japanese culture and is characterized by a fear of causing offense or embarrassment to others through one's appearance or behavior. - Qigong psychosis7): This disorder is found in some Chinese cultures and is characterized by delusions and hallucinations related to the practice of qigong, a traditional Chinese form of exercise and meditation.
+Possession states: These disorders are seen in many indigenous cultures around the world and involve the belief that an individual is possessed by a spirit or deity.

+- Ataques de nervios: This disorder is found in some Latin American cultures and is characterized by sudden outbursts of emotional distress, including crying, screaming, and trembling. - Ghost sickness: This disorder is found in some Native American cultures and is characterized by a belief that an individual is being haunted by a spirit. - Taijin kyofusho: This disorder is found in Japanese culture and is characterized by a fear of causing offense or embarrassment to others through one's appearance or behavior. - Qigong psychosis: This disorder is found in some Chinese cultures and is characterized by delusions and hallucinations related to the practice of qigong, a traditional Chinese form of exercise and meditation. - Latah: This disorder is found in some Southeast Asian cultures and is characterized by a tendency to imitate the behavior of others and to involuntarily repeat words and phrases.